 - And horses are tested at random

-- Since 1995, a system of unannounced checks are made on horses in training in order to avoid wrongful medication, to prevent self-medication and to monitor the presence of banned substances.
-With more than 900 checks a year, France is among the countries that carries out the highest number of unannounced checks on horses in training.
+- Since 1995, a system of unannounced checks has been in place regarding horses in training, in order to avoid wrongful medication, to prevent self-medication and to control the absence of banned substances.
+With more than 900 checks a year, France is one of the countries that carries out the most unannounced checks of horses in training.

 FIVE RACING CATEGORIES: